njuptlogic/Pillar_fusion/README.md

 # Install torch, we only test it in pytorch 1.10
 pip install torch==1.10.1+cu113 torchvision==0.11.2+cu113 -f https://download.pytorch.org/whl/torch_stable.html

+or(if you are in CHINA，please install it by the following method)

+pip install torch==1.10.1+cu113 torchvision==0.11.2+cu113 -f https://mirrors.aliyun.com/pytorch-wheels/cu113

 git clone https://github.com/njuptlogic/Pillar_fusion.git
 cd pillarfusion